apache/nuttx/configs/sama5d3x-ek/README.txt

        320x320 logo for the opening screen and added image scaling to expand the images in the taskbar.
 The expanded images are not great.
-If I ever get past the opening screen, the same problems will exist in the application toolbar and in the start winow.
+If I ever get past the opening screen, the same problems will exist in the application toolbar and in the start window.
 These icons are not yet scaled.

     Bottom line:  Not ready for prime time.